 Amortization of Net Profits Interest.
 The Trust amortizes the investment in Net Profits Interest using the units-of-production method.
 The rate of recording amortization is dependent upon estimates of total proved reserves, which incorporate various assumptions and future projections.
-If the estimates of total proved reserves decline significantly, the rate at which we record amortization expense may increase, reducing Trust corpus.
+If the estimates of total proved reserves decline significantly, the rate at which we record amortization expense may increase, reducing the Trust corpus.
 Such a decline in reserves may result from lower commodity prices, which may make it uneconomic to drill for and produce higher cost fields.
 We are unable to predict changes in reserve quantity estimates as such quantities are dependent on future economic conditions.

 Impairment of Investment in Net Profits Interest.
 Investment in the Net Profits Interest is periodically assessed to determine whether its aggregate value has been impaired below its total capitalized cost based on the Underlying Properties.
 If an impairment loss is indicated by the carrying amount of the assets exceeding the sum of the undiscounted expected future net cash flows of the Net Profits Interest, then an impairment loss is recognized for the amount by which the carrying amount of the asset exceeds its estimated fair value determined using discounted cash flows.
+While the Trust did not realize an impairment during the years ended December 31, 2013 or 2012 or during the period from May 3, 2011 to December 31, 2011, downward revisions in actual production volumes relative to current forecasts or lower than anticipated market pricing could result in recognition of impairment in future periods.